oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 It SHOULD be clear to the user how to decline the request.
 To avoid accidental authorization grants, the "decline" option SHOULD be the default option or given similar prominence in the user experience as the "grant" option.

 The user experience MAY include information to further educate the user on cross-device consent phishing attacks and reinforce the conditions under which authorization grants may be requested.
-This information may be reinforced through other communication channels as part of marketing or anti-fraud awareness campaigns.

 This information may be communicated graphically or in a simple message (e.g., "It looks like you are trying to access your files on a digital whiteboard in your city center office.
 Click here to grant access to your files.
 If you are not trying to access your files, you should decline this request and notify the security department").